How to Make Apple Cider Vinegar at Home Using Apple Cider

 Most health food stores carry Braggs brand of apple cider vinegar, which is highly recommended because it is made from organic apples and contains the naturally occurring vinegar mother.

 Making Apple Cider Vinegar at home is frugal and self-sufficient

-If you have a bottle of Braggs Apple Cider Vinegar, you can make apple cider vinegar at home, and stop forever buying apple cider vinegar at the store.
+If you have a bottle of Braggs Apple Cider Vinegar, you can make apple cider vinegar at home, and stop forever buying it at the store.
 When you make apple cider vinegar at home, you participate in self-sufficiency at its best.
 Making ACV at home is frugal as well as self-sufficient since one small bottle of Braggs Apple Cider Vinegar can give you ACV for life — just add apples.
-Do you have a wild apple tree in your neighborhood that the fruit is just falling on the ground?
+Do you have a wild apple tree in your neighbourhood that the fruit is just falling on the ground?
 Ask if you can pick it.
 Do you have an apple orchard in your community?
 Ask for their cull apples or cider apples.

 Making ACV at home uses the smaller, misshapen apples, so you aren’t taking away from the good eating apples in your root cellar.
-Its also a great way to use up root cellar apples near the end of the season, before they go bad.
+It’s also a great way to use up root cellar apples near the end of the season before they go bad.

 To make apple cider vinegar at home, you need apples, preferably organically grown apples, as you are going to use the apple peels, too.
 Or you can use apple cider to make ACV at home.